Uterine fibroid: Pathophysiology

-Fibroids are a type of uterine leiomyoma.
-Fibroids grossly appear as round, well circumscribed (but not encapsulated), solid nodules that are white or tan, and show whorled appearance on histological section.
+Uterine fibroids are leiomyomas that occur in the uterus.
+Fibroids grossly appear as round, well-circumscribed (but not encapsulated), solid nodules that are white or tan and show a whorled appearance on histological section.
 The size varies, from microscopic to lesions of considerable size.
-Typically lesions the size of a grapefruit or bigger are felt by the patient themself through the abdominal wall.
+Typically, lesions the size of a grapefruit or bigger are felt by the patient herself through the abdominal wall.

 Micrograph of a lipoleiomyoma, a type of leiomyoma.
 H&E stain.

 Microscopically, tumor cells resemble normal cells (elongated, spindle-shaped, with a cigar-shaped nucleus) and form bundles with different directions (whorled).
 These cells are uniform in size and shape, with scarce mitoses.
-There are three benign variants: bizarre (atypical); cellular; and mitotically active.
+There are three benign variants: bizarre (atypical), cellular, and mitotically active.

 The appearance of prominent nucleoli with peri-nucleolar halos should alert the pathologist to investigate the possibility of the extremely rare hereditary leiomyomatosis and renal cell cancer (Reed) syndrome.